BuggMeNot/Eye-movements/README.md

 Eye-movements
 =============

-Use syronichal eye-movements and EEG data to minning rules about Emotion
+Use sync eye-movements and EEG data to minning rules about Emotion/Depression Risk Detection